 The Ark Encounter

 Isn’t this what everyone comes to Kentucky for?
 Well, I can only say that I’m glad The Ark Encounter was not the only reason for our Kentucky visit.
 I know, I know – don’t throw eggs at me just yet.
 While it was certainly something to marvel at, and as a roadside attraction, there’s nothing like it.
 The size is absolutely amazing, and it definitely puts some perspective to what a cubit is!
 It’s the inside that was disappointing for our family.
 Our visit was on a Friday, so I’m sure that added to the massive crowd that were all trying to board the boat.
 Unless herding is part of the experience, which it may very well be, was just too much.
-Until after five minutes or so, we got out of line, looked at the displays from afar, and made an swift exit.
+After just a few minutes inside, we got out of line and looked at the displays from afar, then made an swift exit.
 I think we were inside for less and 30 minutes.

 Outside the ark was a different story.
 The Ararat Ridge Zoo was much better.
 There you can pet goats, view birds and other exotic mammals from across the globe.
 There are some educational animal encounter programs throughout the day, as well as camel rides and zip lining for an additional cost.
 Not nearly as big as a zoo, it’s a nice little addition to the main attraction.
 The large gift shop inside is very nice, and has a library of books, toys, shirts, handcrafted gift items, and a fair-trade section with handcrafted products.
 Unfortunately, the Ark Encounter was not the encounter we had hoped for, and would likely pass on next time.